kompoth/hovi/README.md

 tiles with equal names from different sets.

 ## Usage ##
-Currently it is very simple: just configure bot and run it with
+In the simpliest case just configure bot and run it with
 ```
 python bot.py
 ```